Invariance of immersed Floer cohomology under Lagrangian surgery: Fukaya algebras

 The complement of the image $\phi_0(S^1) \subset X = \R^2$ has five connected components as in Figure \ref{loopy}.

-We claim that the self-intersection points of $\phi_0$ are admissible in the sense of Definition \ref{admissible}.
-Indeed any disk $u: S \to X$ with boundary on $\phi_0$ and meeting one of the self intersection points $x = (x_-,x_+) \in S^1$ without a branch change must contain in its image $u(S)$ the exterior non-compact region in $X$ outside the curve $\phi_0(S^1)$.
-This is impossible since the image of a compact set must be compact.

 We identify a particular weakly bounding cochain.
 Suppose that the area of the central region in $X - \phi_0(L)$ is $A_0 >0 $ while the area of each of the lobes is $A_1 > 0$.
-For simplicity choose a cell structure on $L_0 \cong S^1$ with a single $0$-cell $\sigma_0$ on the lobe containing $x$, and a single $1$-cell $\sigma_1$; the actual cell structure used for the proof is somewhat more complicated but the difference in cell structures is irrelevant for the example.
-The coefficients of the cells $\sigma_0,\sigma_1$ in this cellular approximation are necessarily
+For simplicity, choose a Morse function on $L_0 \cong S^1$ so that there is a single $0$-cell $\sigma_0$ on the lobe containing $x$, and a single $1$-cell $\sigma_1$; the actual cell structure used for the proof is somewhat more complicated but the difference in cell structures is irrelevant for the example.
+Consider the cochain